alexmedearis/OpenNearby/README.md

-Still Open
+Open Nearby
 =========
-Still Open is an app for iOS that shows you cafes, liquor stores, restaurants and diners that are nearby and still open.
+Open Nearby is an app for iOS that shows you cafes, liquor stores, restaurants and diners that are nearby and open nearby.

 Version
 -
-1.0
+1.1

 Tech
 -----------